Wind turbine design: Materials

 Currently, the majority of wind turbines are supported by conical tubular steel towers.
 These towers represent 30% – 65% of the turbine weight and therefore account for a large percentage of transport costs.
 The use of lighter tower materials could reduce the overall transport and construction cost, as long as stability is maintained.
-Higher grade S500 steel costs 20%-25% more than S335 steel (standard structural steel), but it requires 30% less material because of its improved strength.
+Higher grade S500 steel costs 20%-25% more than S355 steel (standard structural steel), but it requires 30% less material because of its improved strength.
 Therefore, replacing wind turbine towers with S500 steel offer savings in weight and cost.

 Another disadvantage of conical steel towers is meeting the requirements of wind turbines taller than 90 meters.
 High performance concrete may increase tower height and increase lifetime.
 A hybrid of prestressed concrete and steel improves performance over standard tubular steel at tower heights of 120 meters.
 Concrete also allows small precast sections to be assembled on site.
 One downside of concrete towers is the higher CO_{2} emissions during concrete production.
 However, the overall environmental impact should be positive if concrete towers can double the wind turbine lifetime.

 Wood is another alternative: a 100-metre tower supporting a 1.5 MW turbine operates in Germany.
 The wood tower shares the same transportation benefits of the segmented steel shell tower, but without the steel.
+A 2 MW turbine on a wooden tower started operating in Sweden in 2023.

 Another approach is to form the tower on site via spiral welding rolled sheet steel.
 Towers of any height and diameter can be formed this way, eliminating restrictions driven by transport requirements.
 A factory can be built in one month.
 The developer claims 80% labor savings over conventional approaches.

 Grid connection

 Grid-connected wind turbines, until the 1970s, were fixed-speed.
 As recently as 2003, nearly all grid-connected wind turbines operated at constant speed (synchronous generators) or within a few percent of constant speed (induction generators).
-As of 2011, many turbines used fixed speed induction generators (FSIG).
+As of 2011, many turbines used fixed-speed induction generators (FSIG).
 By then, most newly connected turbines were variable speed.

 Early control systems were designed for peak power extraction, also called maximum power point tracking—they attempted to pull the maximum power from a given wind turbine under the current wind conditions.
 More recent systems deliberately pull less than maximum power in most circumstances, in order to provide other benefits, which include: